 “Short sleeping is costing the UK economy £11.8bn per annum solely in absenteeism and presenteeism.
 That works out at £36,011 per 100 workers each year.

 “We drilled down in to 4 industries where we have more data – transport, construction, policing and services.
 We found that the cost to policing is £55,975 per 100 workers, transport is £50,263, construction is £45,837 and professional services is £24,7655.”

 ‘Click here to access the ‘Sleep and fatigue in UK working populations’ whitepaper.’

 Driver safety webinars

-Hear Marcus speak about driver fatigue on a panel debate, ‘Understanding and influencing drivers’ attitudes and behaviour to reduce risk sponsored’, part of SHP’s Webinar Wednesday series at, which takes place at 14:00 on Wednesday 25 November.
+Hear Marcus speak about driver fatigue on a panel debate, ‘Understanding and influencing drivers’ attitudes and behaviour to reduce risk sponsored’, part of SHP’s Webinar Wednesday series.

-Click here to sign up for either of these sessions, or view the rest of the Webinar Wednesday programme.
+Click here to listen back, on-demand, to the rest of the Webinar Wednesday programme.

 Download this eBook from Driving for Better Business and SHP to cover: